Springer categories for regular centralizers in well-generated complex braid groups

 \subsection{Regular numbers and topological groupoids}

-We can now move on to the definition of the Springer category associated to a regular number.
+We are now ready to give the topological definition of the Springer category associated with a regular number for a well-generated irreducible complex reflection group.

 We keep the definitions and notation of the last section.
-Let $d$ be a regular number for $W$, let $g\in W$ be a $\zeta_d$-regular element.
-Let also $W_g:=C_{W}(g)$ be the centralizer in $W$ of $g$.
-We set
+Moreover, we fix a regular number $d$ for the group $W$, along with a $\zeta_d$-regular element $g$.
+We denote by $W_g:=C_{W}(g)$ the centralizer in $W$ of $g$ and we set